 137. Damage to tables and other facilities

-A person shall not destroy or damage any table, bench or other facility in a State forest or timber reserve unless authorized to do so by the CEO or a forest officer.
+A person shall not destroy or damage any table, bench or other facility in a State forest or timber reserve unless authorised to do so by the CEO or a forest officer.

 Penalty: $2 000.